udacity/create-your-own-adventure/english/forest/shelter/shelter.md

 This will be the worst storm to hit this

 area in over a century.
-But you do not despair
+But you do not despair, start to thinking where to build a shelter.

-And then you deploy your tent and sleep.
+You found a pretty good place between two trees and a big fallen branch, then you deploy your tent and sleep.

 Suddenly, you feel a warm, wet sensation on your face.
 You open your eyes and see a bear licking you.